Ronaldo (Brazilian footballer): 2002 FIFA World Cup

-Prior to the 2002 FIFA World Cup, Ronaldo had barely played since rupturing the cruciate ligament in his right knee in April 2000, and he missed Brazil's entire qualification campaign where, in his absence, the team had been poor.
+Prior to the 2002 FIFA World Cup in South Korea and Japan, Ronaldo had barely played since rupturing the cruciate ligament in his right knee in April 2000, and he missed Brazil's entire qualification campaign where, in his absence, the team had been poor.

 Tim Vickery writes, "Without Ronaldo, Brazil were a shambles, fortunate even to get to the tournament.
 With him, it was a different story."
 In a remarkable comeback from injury that had threatened his career, Ronaldo led Brazil to their record fifth World Cup title, receiving the Golden Boot as top scorer with eight goals.
 Many publications regarded his personal triumph as "redemption" for what occurred at the previous World Cup.
 Ronaldo spoke about his obsession with lifting the World Cup trophy, having missed out in 1998.
 "I used to visualise the trophy in front of my eyes and imagine what a wonderful feeling it must be to hold it up in the air.
 It was a fabulous feeling actually to hold it in my hands and kiss it."
 Dubbed the "three R's", Ronaldo starred in a formidable attack alongside Rivaldo and Ronaldinho, and the trio were named in the FIFA World Cup All-Star Team.